 You can’t have frosted sugar cookies my Vanilla Buttercream Frosting.
 It is the perfect delicious compliment to this recipe.

 If you would like to decorate the cookies as you see here, you will need:

 - To double the vanilla frosting recipe.
 If you are just spreading frosting on the cookies, a single batch should work.

 - Grab a frosting tip set.
 I really like this one.
 It comes with reusable bags and lots of tips at a reasonable price.
 It’s perfect for decorating gingerbread houses too.

 - Add in some food coloring.
 Gel food coloring is a great way to get vibrant colors in this frosting recipe.

-Here are the cliff notes to make sure these turn out perfect.
+Here are the cliff notes to make sure these frosted sugar cookies turn out perfect.

 - Properly measure your flour.
 Read above on how to do that.
-It’s my first question when a cookie recipe doesn’t turn out.
+It’s my first question for a reader when a cookie recipe doesn’t turn out.

 - Use room temperature butter and shortening.
 You should be able to easily dent them with your finger, but not push all the way through.

 - Use fresh baking powder.
 Test it by dropping some in some water.
 It should bubble immediately.